Rhodes of Africa

 Rhodes of Africa is a 1936 British biographical film charting the life of Cecil Rhodes.
-It was directed by Berthold Viertel and starred Walter Huston, Oskar Homolka, Basil Sydney and Bernard Lee.
+It was directed by Berthold Viertel and starred Walter Huston, Oskar Homolka, Basil Sydney, and Bernard Lee.

 Plot

 The movie begins with the captions: "The life of Cecil Rhodes is a drama of the man who set out single-handed to unite a continent.
-In the pursuit of this task he spared neither himself nor others.
+In the pursuit of this task, he spared neither himself nor others.
 By some he was hailed as an inspired leader, by others he was reviled as an ambitious adventurer.
 But to the Matabele--the very people he had conquered--he was a Royal Warrior, who tempered conquest with the gift of ruling.
 At his death, they gave to him, alone of white men before or since, their Royal Salute Bayete!
 Perhaps these children of Africa came closest to understanding the heart of this extraordinary man" which explain that there is controversy about Cecil Rhodes: whether he was a hero and an inspirational figure, or ambitious adventurer.

 The film opens with an explanation of what South Africa's map looked like in the year 1870.
 After the explanation the film shows a family in the Cape Colony that have found a diamond.
 Following this, a complete diamond rush began.
 Then, Rhodes made his first appearance on the film, in the Kimberley Club.
-There, he meets his opponent who plans to buy all the Kimberley mines, and Rhodes sayes that is also what he plans to do.
+There, he meets his opponent who plans to buy all the Kimberley mines, and Rhodes says that is also what he plans to do.
 Then he goes to the doctor, who tells him he only has six more years to live.
 After they talk, the doctor claims that Rhodes has a desire to live, which is better than any medicine he can give.

 Ten years later, his doctor says that he doesn't believe it, and congratulates Rhodes for managing to purchase all the mines in Kimberly.
 Then, he says, ten years ago, he only gave him six more years to live, and Rhodes said he had not even a spare moment to think about it ever since.
 After they had a little chat, Rhodes's opponent came in and said he did not understand how Rhodes managed to win; Rhodes explained to him that his employees spied on him, gave Rhodes all the inside info, and that is why Rhodes managed to win.
 After Rhodes's opponent gets less mad, Rhodes said he wants to invite him to work for his company.

 Rhodes shows the map of Africa to his employees at British South Africa Company, explaining that north of where they are, the Transvaal Republic has rich gold mines, and that this poor country is no longer poor.
 These mines are not available to them, but in the land north from Transvaal, who knows what they will find, gold, copper, coal, fertile land for agriculture.
 He explained that the diamonds they found could be over, so he had to expand.
 At first there was resistance, but then he was able to persuade them.